Austria sues EU executive over green label for gas, nuclear

 The EU's executive Commission plans to add certain nuclear and gas plants next year to a list that helps investors determine which projects are sustainable.

-Gewessler said the disasters in Chernobyl and Fukushima showed nuclear power plants came with "incalculable risks."
-Meanwhile the burning of natural gas, a fossil fuel, adds greenhouse gas emissions to the atmosphere, stoking climate change.
+Gewessler said the disasters in Chernobyl in Ukraine and Fukushima in Japan have showed that nuclear power plants come with "incalculable risks."
+Meanwhile, the burning of natural gas, a fossil fuel, adds greenhouse gas emissions to the atmosphere, stoking climate change.

 A dozen environmental groups have already launched legal challenges to the Commission's plans, backed by the bloc's lawmakers in July.